tmartinx/openstack-guides/Juno/flat+vlan-ovs/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 The `Single Flat Network` is the simplest network topology supported by OpenStack.
 So, it is easier to understand and follow.
 Then, you can start using `VLAN Provider Networks`, which is basically something like a "Multi-(Single Flat Network)", where each "Flat LAN" resides on its own VLAN tag.

-Finally, the IPv6 support on `Neutron L3 Router` is ready!
+The IPv6 support on `Neutron L3 Router` is finaly ready!
 With ML2 plugin, you can have a Dual-Stacked environment on top of a `Single Flat Network / VLAN Provider Networks` without using `Neutron L3 Router` at all (i.e. by using upstream routers).

 Apparently, only Metadata and the "GRE / VXLAN subnet" still requires IPv4.
 This is why this guide is "almost IPv6-Only".
 If you don't need Metadata Services, or if you only use "Config Drive", you don't need IPv4 as well.